adamstacey/ShopIllumination/README.md

-KitchenApplianceCentre
+ShopIllumination
 ======================

-Repository for Kitchen Appliance Centre
+Repository for Shop Illumination.